Juan Karlos Labajo: 2016: We Love OPM: The Celebrity Sing-Offs and Pinoy Big Brother: Lucky 7

-2017: A Love to Last, Sophomore Album, Debut Movie
+2017: A Love to Last, sophomore album, and film debut

-From the first day of January up until the 28th, Labajo served as the MYX Celebrity VJ for the month of January, his second time wherein his first was last October 2015.
+Labajo served as the MYX Celebrity VJ for the month of January 2017, his second time wherein his first was last October 2015.
 On January 9, 2017, ABS-CBN's A Love to Last premiered nationwide on television, making his first appearance on the first episode playing the role of Lucas Noble, the son of Anton Noble IV and Grace Silverio-Noble.
 On January 16, MCA Music announced on their social media accounts that his first ever major solo concert and birthday concert entitled, "JKL Live" was "postponed indefinitely due to unforeseen circumstances."
 Last February 6, 2017, Labajo's second album entitled, "JKL", was released in selected Astroplus and Astrovision stores.
 His album consists of 8 tracks with his 3 own compositions entitled, "Demonyo", "Forever" a wedding song, and "Move On" which he composed when he was still in PBB.
 It also comes up with an EDM-like version.

-This February 13, his first ever movie appearance was in the movie premiere of Joven Tan's indie film "Tatlong Bibe" along with his former contestant in The Voice Kids Philippines, Lyca Gairanod, Marco Masa, Raikko Mateo, and others.
-He is the grandson of Eddie Garcia in the movie and is paired up with Sharlene San Pedro.
-The film's opening nationwide was on March 1.

-As Lucas Noble in A Love to Last, bashing from the viewers leads his way to improvement in acting.
-"The people on set, I ask them, is it okay na ganito or baka masira ako or whatever?
-Tapos sabi nila it's actually great kasi effective daw 'yung acting ko.
-Sabi nila I should be proud kasi naaapektuhan ang mga tao," he said in an interview just recently.
-"I am flattered kasi for me, I am not good enough so I really feel happy when people compliment me with all those really amazing stuff.
-Pero actually wala pa akong acting workshops so I am really planning on doing some acting workshop kasi I really feel I need it," he said.
-JK mentioned that A Love to Last was his biggest break so far, and that he's blessed to be working with actors who are much more advanced than he is such as Ian Veneracion who plays as his father in the show, Iza Calzado who is his mother that betrayed him, and Bea Alonzo as Andrea Agoncillo, the fiancé of Anton.

-2018: Juan Karlos, Buwan
+Later that year, Labajo made his first movie appearance as part of Joven Tan's indie film Tatlong Bibe.

+2018–present: Juan Karlos

 In 2018, JK revealed that he is forming a band named after him.

-He released his most popular song "Buwan" (moon in English) in June 2018 and it is a soulful alternative rock song.
+He released one of his most popular songs, "Buwan" (moon in English) in June 2018.